 Neoclassical Pulse Diagnosis: Extraordinary Vessels & Six Channels with Thomas Richardson

-In this 2-day seminar, practitioners will learn and practice pulse diagnosis methods that identify involvements of the eight extraordinary vessels and the six channels, as well as the Compass Method for finding five-element imbalances with the organs.
+In the first two days of this seminar, practitioners will learn and practice pulse diagnosis methods that identify involvements of the eight extraordinary vessels and the six channels, as well as the Compass Method for finding five-element imbalances with the organs.

 An eight extraordinary vessel pulse is clinically important because: